-This position is part of NWF’s fellowship program.
 NWF Fellows must be available to work a 40-hour weekly schedule.
-This 6-month position offers $20.00 per hour plus core benefits.
+This 11-month position offers $20.00 per hour plus core benefits.

 In this role you will:

-- Assist the Digital Content Manager and K-12 Coordinator with social media content.
+- Assist the Manager of Career Development Programs with social media content.

-- Assist with the creation of flyers, newsletters, and other digital communications and content.
+- Assist with the creation of flyers, newsletters, videos and other digital communications and content.

-- Maintain a consistent look and feel across all social media platforms that strictly adheres to NWF brand standards.
+- In partnership with the Marketing and Creative team, maintain a consistent look and feel across all social media platforms that strictly adheres to NWF brand standards.

 - Ensure all visual content is inclusionary, equitable and upholds NWF's diversity, equity, inclusion, and justice values.

-- A commitment to centering and amplifying the stories of historically excluded and marginalized groups.
+- Commit to centering and amplifying the stories of historically excluded and marginalized groups.

-- Assist the Digital Content Manager with the tracking and analysis of social media metrics to improve performance.
+- Assist the Manager of Career Development Programs with the tracking and analysis of social media metrics to improve performance.

 - Stay current on social media best practices.
-Understanding of best practices in web/mobile design and functionality, social media, SEO, digital accessibility, and web analytics.
+Understand best practices in web/mobile design and functionality, social media, SEO, digital accessibility, and web analytics.

-CEC aims to engage a motivated individual on the ground floor of our public-private-partnership team with the following capacities and interests:
+NWF aims to engage a motivated individual on the ground floor of our CEC public-private-partnership team with the following capacities and interests: